Henry Welfare: Fluminense Football Club

 He arrived at Rio de Janeiro on 9 August 1913 to work as an English teacher on the Anglo-Brazilian Gym.
 Soon after, he started to play football for the Fluminense Football Club.
 He did wonders as a striker in his first training session and was quickly invited to join the squad.
 He played with Fluminense for 10 years, up to 1923.
 For his loyal service to the club, he was elected a Member For Life of the Fluminense's deliberative council.

 Scoring record

 With Fluminense, he held the extraordinary record of almost a goal per game, scoring 163 goals in 166 games.
 Welfare ended his career after scoring the winning goal for Fluminense against Botafogo, in 1924.

+Back in England, his record was equally impressive with Northern Nomads, for whom Welfare scored 119 goals in 114 games over a six-year period.